About Invasive Plants and Insects

 Forest Fragmentation

 Fragmentation is the separation of forest into smaller, isolated parcels.
 Unlike weather disturbance, fragmentation is often permanent and prevents the forest from restoring its former characteristics.
-Fragmentation fundamentally changes the "defense system" of a forest.
-When a continuous forest is broken into smaller pieces, it creates more edge habitat, which serves as a primary entry point for invasive plants.

 Causes: Roads, agriculture, utility corridors, and subdivisions.